keptn/lifecycle-toolkit/docs/content/en/docs/migrate/metrics-observe/_index.md

   for each instance of each data provider.
-  This resource specifies the URL and namespace for the data provider and gives it a unique `name` that can be referenced for Keptn Metrics, Evaluations, and Analysis.
+  This resource specifies the URL and namespace for the data provider and gives it a unique `name` that can be referenced for Keptn Metrics (which are also used for Evaluations) and Analysis.
 * Queries and objectives that are specified in your Keptn v1 [sli.yaml](https://keptn.sh/docs/1.0.x/reference/files/sli/) and